dotnet/docs-maui/docs/ios/privacy-manifest.md

 ## Privacy manifest for binding projects

-If you are binding project owner, and you are binding a `xcframework`, then the `xcframework` provider will need to include the privacy manifest as part of the `xcframework`.
-Alternatively, you can provide documentation for package consumers to create the privacy manifest or change the bindings to bind an `xcframework` that has the privacy manifest included.
-It's not currently possible for binding project authors to include a privacy manifest outside an `xcframework` that will be recognized by Apple when submitting an app.
+If you are binding project owner, and you are binding a xcframework, then the xcframework provider will need to include the privacy manifest as part of the xcframework.
+Alternatively, you can provide documentation for package consumers to create the privacy manifest or change the bindings to bind an xcframework that has the privacy manifest included.
+It's not currently possible for binding project authors to include a privacy manifest outside an xcframework that will be recognized by Apple when submitting an app.

 ## Create a privacy manifest